yorikvanhavre/FreeCAD-manual/all_workbenches_at_a_glance.md

 | ![icon](http://www.freecadweb.org/wiki/images/thumb/e/ef/Part_Loft.png/32px-Part_Loft.png) [Loft](http://www.freecadweb.org/wiki/index.php?title=Part_Loft) | Lofts from one profile to another | ![icon](http://www.freecadweb.org/wiki/images/thumb/9/9f/Part_Offset.png/32px-Part_Offset.png) [Offset](http://www.freecadweb.org/wiki/index.php?title=Part_Offset) | Creates a scaled copy of the original object |
 | ![icon](http://www.freecadweb.org/wiki/images/thumb/e/e7/Part_Thickness.png/32px-Part_Thickness.png) [Thickness](http://www.freecadweb.org/wiki/index.php?title=Part_Thickness) | Assign a thickness to the faces of a shape |

+**Sketcher**

+The Sketcher Workbench contains tools to build and edit complex 2D objects, called sketches.
+The geometry inside these sketches can be precisely positioned and relationed by the use of constraints.
+They are meant primarily to be the building blocks of PartDesign geometry, but are widely used all over FreeCAD.

 **Read more**